Alternate Blood Hunter

 7th-level Order of the Pale Moon feature

 You are able to draw out more power from your curse.
-While you are in Beast or Hybrid Form you gain the benefits below:
+While Shifted, your attacks are magical, and you gain Resistance to bludgeoning, piercing, and slashing damage from attacks that are non-magical and non-silvered.

 Feral Prowess